aynfrancesco06/aws-bootcamp-cruddur-2023/journal/week1.md

     ![image](https://user-images.githubusercontent.com/56792014/220367695-933e9f8d-d0d7-4495-8702-263da51f3ef0.png)

 #### 5. Added an healthcheck in V3 docker compose file for the backend container

-    - Inserted the code snippet below that periodically pings the server where curl errors will be treated as unhealthy [ref](https://docs.docker.com/compose/compose-file/compose-file-v3/)
+  -Inserted the code snippet below that periodically pings the server where curl errors will be treated as unhealthy [link](https://docs.docker.com/compose/compose-file/compose-file-v3/)

 ```
   healthcheck: